yusufumben09/pwnagotchi/README.md

 7. Install aircrack-ng
 8. Install pwnagotchi plugin for the Waveshare UPS hat, Mastodon, and aircrack (to delete empty pcap files); need to manually add configuration to config.toml
 9. Turn off power saving mode for the wifi chip to prevent BRCM firmware crashes during packet injection (e.g., deauth attack)

+**I do not support the original RPiZW.
+The board is obsolete and unpowered.
+Spend $15 and get an RPiZ2W.
+Issues about the original RPiZW will be immediately closed.**

 ---